Ynn/selfstar/exercises/hvac.md

 <u> Question 3 - Script and command</u>: Create a script using the command describe in [iCASA documentation](http://adeleresearchgroup.github.io/iCasa-Simulator/1.1.0/script.html) that move one or more users in the different rooms of the flat during 2 days.

-<u> Question 4 - Test</u>: Based on the script you have writen, test that your RoomOccupancy service is working as expected.
+<u> Question 4 - Test</u>: Based on the script you have written, test that your RoomOccupancy service is working as expected.
 For this purpose you can write a command (provided by the "Room Occupancy" component).

 <u> Question 5 - TemperatureConfiguration</u>: Change the TemperatureConfiguration service so that the temperature management can be turn on/off in a given room: